 And that’s what you’ll find at Motown on the River at Elizabeth Park in Trenton July 27, 2019.

-This year’s fresh event shakes it up with a new genre of tunes, replacing the long-time New Country on the River music fest that came before it.
-The lineup spans a whopping seven total hours of tunes set against the backdrop of the scenic Detroit River.
+This event, which replaced the long-time New Country on the River festival, shakes it up with a variety of Motown tunes set against the backdrop of the scenic Detroit River.

 Prepare to be star struck, kids.
-Motown music hit makers including The Velvelettes, The Contours and Jr. Walker’s Allstar Band are all set to grace stage.
-But this festival wouldn’t be complete without paying respect to other well-known hometown legends, too.
-Talented local musician Alexander Zonjic performs a The Temptations tribute with Serieux.
+Motown music hit makers including The 313 Band, Carolyn Crawford and Carl Carlton are all set to grace stage.
 There’s also a revue featuring Mark Scott, the lead singer of The Miracles.